Euclideon/vaultclient/docs/UserGuide.md

 ![Status Bar](./images/menu-status-bar.png)

 The menu bar consists of 2 sections, the left section with menu drop downs and the right section with status information.
+The status information will change depending on what models are loaded.

 #### System Menu